What Is Knee Arthroscopy?

 There are also risks specific to a knee arthroscopy, such as:

-This surgery is not very invasive.
-For most people, the procedure takes only an hour or two.
-You will likely be discharged on the same day and be able to go home for recovery.
-You will be given an ice pack on your knee and a dressing.
+This surgery isn’t very invasive.
+For most people, the procedure takes less than an hour depending on the specific procedure.
+You will likely go home on the same day for recovery.
+You should use an ice pack on your knee and a dressing.
 The ice will help reduce swelling and minimize your pain.